 - Quality waterproof markers for labeling the boxes

 Sort out items before packing your kitchen

-We don’t even realize how many unnecessary things when have until the packing time arrive.
+We don’t even realize how many unnecessary things when have until the packing time arrives.
 That especially applies to the kitchen area.
 Go through every cabinet and counter, check all the drawers.
-Separate the broken mugs, glasses or dishes.
+Separate the broken mugs, glasses, or dishes.